-Appropriate, non-consumable instructional and curriculum materials may include reference books, audio-visual materials, instructional software, curriculum, (see "Subscriptions") and the necessary duplication of materials.
+Appropriate, non-consumable instructional and curriculum materials may include reference books, audio-visual materials, instructional software, curriculum, and the necessary duplication of materials.

 Textbooks are considered a part of the regular school's obligation and therefore are not approvable because of the federal guidelines on supplanting state and local resources.
 However, when the books or curriculum are purchased for developing new curriculum not previously offered, such as implementing a new program or aligning curriculum with new program of study state standards, it may be permissible.
 Supplanting occurs when the school is replacing textbooks of an existing program.
-Online working documents that are purchased as a per student fee are not eligible for reimbursement.